China Uncensored

 China Uncensored is a YouTube commentary channel focusing on political issues in China with elements of humor and irony.
-The show opposes the Chinese Communist Party (CCP).
+The show opposes the Chinese Communist Party (CCP) and the American Left.
 American pundit Chris Chappell is the host of the series.

 Until 2020, the YouTube show was compiled into longer 30-minute episodes aired by New York City–based New Tang Dynasty Television, which is affiliated with Falun Gong, a new religious movement banned in China.
 NTD added Chinese subtitles to these longer episodes and broadcast them in mainland China.
 Vox has described the show as an affiliate of "The Epoch Times's media empire".

 China Uncensored is owned and produced by America Uncovered LLC, a New York City–based company owned by Chris Chappell and his co-hosts, who also produce the YouTube show America Uncovered and the podcast China Unscripted.

 In April 2017, Apple TV temporarily blocked China Uncensored in mainland China, citing local laws, as well as the Chinese Special Administrative Region of Hong Kong and in Taiwan.
 The app was restored in Taiwan and Hong Kong after a petition gained more than 10,000 signatures, according to China Uncensored.
 According to Reporters Without Borders, the show was restored to all three areas.